PelionIoT/hurricane-electric-IPv6-tunnel/README.md

 ```

--   Restart the networking service with the following command on the
+-   Restart the networking service with the following command on the terminal:
-    terminal:

 ```
 sudo /etc/init.d/networking restart
 ```

--   Ping google.com / bbc.co.uk / facebook.com to make sure you have
-    IPv4 connectivity.
-Once this is OK, you should have another
-    interface in ifconfig called ppp0.
+-   Ping google.com to make sure you have IPv4 connectivity.
+Once this is OK, you should have another interface in ifconfig called ppp0.

 ```
 root@raspberrypi:~\# ping google.com